zordicom/crisp_controllers/README.md

 <a href="https://danielsanjosepro.github.io/crisp_controllers/"><img alt="Static Badge" src="https://img.shields.io/badge/docs-passing-blue?style=flat&link=https%3A%2F%2Fdanielsanjosepro.github.io%2Fcrisp_controllers%2F"></a>
 <a href="https://utiasDSL.github.io/crisp_controllers#citing"><img alt="Static Badge" src="https://img.shields.io/badge/arxiv-cite-b31b1b?style=flat"></a>

-CRISP is a collection of C++ controllers for torque-based control for manipulators compatible with `ros2_control`, including **Cartesian Impedance Control** and **Operational Space Control**.
-Robot agnostic and tested on the Franka Robotics FR3 Robot in single and bimanual operation.
-Check the [project website](https://utiasdsl.github.io/crisp_controllers/) for how to guide, videos and more!
+CRISP is a collection of real-time, C++ controllers for compliant torque-based control for manipulators compatible with `ros2_control`, including **Cartesian Impedance Control** and **Operational Space Control**.
+Developed for deploying high-level learning-based policies (VLA, Diffusion, ...) and teleoperation on your manipulator.
+It is robot-agnostic and compatible with any manipulator offering and effort interface.
+Check the [project website](https://utiasdsl.github.io/crisp_controllers/) for guides, getting started, demos and more!

 ## Features